 1. Dust off the strategic plan and summarize it.
 Develop a draft set of 5-6 key strategic initiatives

-2. Review these initiatives with the executive team to test alignment
+2. Test alignment with leadership.
+Review initiatives and priorities with the executive team

-3. Hold a meeting to achieve provisional consensus on areas of disagreement
+3. Resolve key differences.
+Hold a meeting to achieve provisional consensus on areas of disagreement

-4. Assign each strategic initiative to an executive who will then prepare a draft action plan for the year
+4. Assign ownership.
+Designate each strategic initiative to an executive who will then prepare a draft action plan for the year

-5. Run a cross-functional off-site planning session during which the action plans are debated and elaborated upon (IMPORTANT: the offsite meeting isn’t to debate strategy it is to settle on specific actions!)
+5. Run a cross-functional off-site planning session.
+This is where action plans and deliverables are debated and elaborated upon (IMPORTANT: the offsite meeting isn’t to debate strategy it is to settle on specific actions!)

-6. Communicate the resulting action plans to department heads for incorporation into their annual departmental plans
+6. Cascade into departmental plans.
+Communicate the resulting action plans to department heads for incorporation into their annual departmental plans

 This article was published more than 1 year ago.
 Some information may no longer be current.